Sidewalls

-Sidewalls (Medianeras) is a 2011 comedy-drama film written and directed by Gustavo Taretto.
+Sidewalls (Medianeras) is a 2011 romantic comedy-drama film written and directed by Gustavo Taretto.
+The film is an international co-production of Argentina, Germany and Spain.

 Plot

 In the urban sprawl of Buenos Aires, Martín and Mariana are strangers, living in neighboring apartment buildings.
-Martín is a web designer, and takes up photography as a way to cope with his fear of the city.
+Martín is a web designer and takes up photography as a way to cope with his fear of the city.
 Mariana, an aspiring architect, is forced to move back into her old apartment after a breakup.
 Living solitary lives in one-room "shoebox" apartments, they both contemplate the changing cityscape, and struggle with anxiety and loneliness, feeling disconnected from other people in the digital age.